-Like has met multiple times with her partners there: Alzheimer’s Indonesia (ALZI) and my host university: Universitas Katolik Atma Jaya, Psychology Department and School of Medicine.
-They also use purple as their theme color there too, just like the Alzheimer’s Society in the USA.
+Like has met multiple times with her partners there: The host university, Universitas Katolik Atma Jaya, Psychology Department and School of Medicine and the local non-profit Alzheimer’s Indonesia (ALZI).
+ALZI also uses purple as their theme color there too, just like the Alzheimer’s Society in the USA.
 The fold-out brochure they are holding shows the symptoms of Alzheimer’s disease.

 The photo below shows Like with the host university partners all holding OMA art cards that Like had brought for them as gifts at her first formal presentation about OMA.